 Once your research is complete and you have consulted with a legal professional, the following information will guide you to the appropriate local or state agency to file the required paperwork for the business structure you have selected.

 Partnerships, Limited Liability Companies and Corporation - In the State of Texas, all partnerships, limited liability companies and corporations are all filed thru the Office of the Texas Secretary of State.
 Please review their website for information regarding these types of business filings.

-Step 2: Federal, State, Austin and Employment Tax Responsibilities
+Step 3: Federal, State, Austin and Employment Tax Responsibilities

-An equally important step in the development of your business is your determine and comply with the various overlapping tax responsibilities of your new business.
+An equally important step in the development of your business is you determine and comply with the various overlapping tax responsibilities of your new business.
 The following information will guide you to the appropriate Federal, State and Austin agencies who administer business taxes.

 The Internal Revenue Service (IRS) governs all things related to tax collection at the federal level.
 In addition, the IRS provides a wealth of business tax related information for small business owners.
 Simply click on the link below and you will soon be on your way to understand your federal tax responsibilities.
 The local IRS Tax Payer Assistance Center provides walk in face-to-face assistance.

 The Texas Comptroller of Public Accounts is responsible for the administration and collection of state and local sales tax for businesses operating in the State of Texas.
 The following link provides an informative guide that will educate you on the what, when, where, why and how of sales and franchise taxes.